Vaibhav-Pant/RestaurantTableBooking/readme.md

 If you like this project, please consider giving it a ⭐ on GitHub.
 It really helps and keeps the motivation going!
 ```

-You can now paste this into your GitHub `README.md`.
-This version includes copy-friendly code blocks, proper indentation, and clear section headings for readability.